 At one time we thought no one would need an instructional article on how to use a tape measure.
 They seem pretty straightforward, right?
 Actually, many Pros have handed a tape to an assistant or “green” worker only to find that many of the materials they get back are slightly off.
 Any Joe can measure something, but it takes a true professional to use a tape measure to its fullest potential.
 Here are 5 secret features you didn’t know about how to use a tape measure.

-Incidentally, our own Adam Spafford covered the mysteries of tape measure markings in an article from earlier this year, so for the sake of avoiding redundancy, I’ll leave that subject alone.
+Incidentally, our own Adam Spafford covered the mysteries of tape measure markings in another article, so for the sake of avoiding redundancy, I’ll leave that subject alone.
 But for all the other stuff you didn’t know you could do with your tape measure, this is the article for you!

 Why Does a Tape Measure Hook Move?